ai7/sagetv-for-plexmediacenter/readme.md

 ## Install

-To install sagetv-for-plexmediacenter automatically, follow the install.txt instruction in the install folder and run the appropriate installer for your platform.
+To install sagetv-for-plexmediacenter automatically, unzip the download, and follow the install.txt instruction in the install folder to run the appropriate installer for your platform.

 Follow the instructions below if you wish to perform a manual install.